astropy/astropy/docs/configs.rst

     """
     from astropy.config import ConfigurationItem

-    SOME_OPTION = ConfigurationItem('some_option',1,'A description.')
+    SOME_OPTION = ConfigurationItem('some_option', 1, 'A description.')
-    ANOTHER_OPTION = ConfigurationItem('annother_opt','a string val',
+    ANOTHER_OPTION = ConfigurationItem('annother_opt', 'a string val',
                                        'A longer description of what this does.')

     ... implementation ...
     def some_func():